Dreams of a letter: the envelope in which your life hands you what it cannot bring itself to say aloud

 A letter in a dream is the quiet way in which your life speaks with you about what matters most.
 It is slower than conversation, more human than a notification, more attentive than a post.
 It counts on the chance that you will, after all, reach the evening, sit down, and read.

-Allow yourself to honor this paper, almost forgotten form of communication.
+Allow yourself to honor this paper form of communication, almost forgotten now.
 To write inner letters, even if you never send them.
 To keep the old.
 To open the new attentively.
 Each time you dream of a letter, a very attentive part of you quietly extends an envelope with the words: “I know you need this now — read it when half an hour of quiet appears.”